 Special Precautions and Warnings

 Celiac disease: People with celiac disease must not eat gluten.
 Many people with celiac disease are told to avoid eating oats because they might be contaminated with wheat, rye, or barley, which contain gluten.
-However, in people who have not had any symptoms for at least 6 months, eating moderate amounts of pure, non-contaminated oats seems to be safe.
+But in people who haven't had any symptoms for at least 6 months, eating moderate amounts of pure, non-contaminated oats seems to be safe.

 Disorders of the digestive tract including the esophagus, stomach, and intestines: Avoid eating oat products.
 Digestive problems that could extend the length of time it takes for your food to be digested could allow oats to block your intestine.

 Oats might reduce the amount of insulin needed for blood sugar control.
 Taking oats along with insulin might cause your blood sugar to drop too low.
 Monitor your blood sugar closely.
 The dose of insulin might need to be changed.